panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Making the Front Layer

 Print the mask on an A4 transparent self-adhesive foil.
 You can do this at home if you have a suitable printer and transparency foil.
 I had it done at a local copy centre.
-Make sure you crop the image as much as possible so that there are no margins when you print it.
+Make sure you crop the image as much as possible so that there are no margins on the sides.
 For an adult-sized mask the A4 format is just wide enough.
 First try printing the image on an ordinary paper if you don't want to risk wasting a transparency foil.

 ![alien printed on transparency foil](/blog/assets/alien_foil.jpeg) *This is how the image looks printed on a transparency foil.*